boyter/lc/README.md

 In a nutshell this project is a reimplementation of http://www.boyter.org/2017/05/identify-software-licenses-python-vector-space-search-ngram-keywords/ using Go while I attempt to nut out the nuances of the language.

-It can produce report outputs as valid SDPX, CSV, and CLI formatted.
+It can produce report outputs as valid SDPX, CSV, JSON and CLI formatted.
 It has been designed to work inside CI systems that capture either stdout or file artifacts.

+### Why

+Why should you care about what licenses your code runs under?
+See http://www.openlogic.com/resources/enterprise-blog/archive/use-spdx-for-open-source-license-compliance https://thenewstack.io/spdx-open-source-cheap-compliance-license-can-expensive/ https://www.infoworld.com/article/2839560/open-source-software/sticking-a-license-on-everything.html

+TL/DR

 ### Installation